marchaos/redux-worker/API.md

 # API

 ## createWorker
 This helper function should be called within your worker.
-It will return an instance of ReduxWorker, which provides the following methods for you to set up your web worker:
+It will return an instance of `ReduxWorker`, which provides the following methods for you to set up your web worker:

 - registerReducer(reducer)
 - registerTask(taskName, taskCallback)